A makeshift memorial to Alex Pretti near where he was shot dead by federal immigration agents in Minneapolis, Minnesota. AFP

 Mr Pretti's family issued a statement as demonstrators called for the ICE agents to be held accountable for their actions.

+“We are heart-broken but also very angry,” the statement said.
 “Alex was a kind-hearted soul who cared deeply for his family and friends and also the American veterans who he cared for as an intensive care unit nurse at the Minneapolis Veterans Administration Hospital.”

-Mr Pretti's family later accused ICE of “sickening lies” and noted that ample video evidence showed that agents pushed him down to the ground while being pepper sprayed, and was then shot multiple times.
+Mr Pretti's family later accused ICE of “sickening lies” and noted that ample video evidence showed that agents pushed him down to the ground while being pepper sprayed, and was then shot several times.

 “Alex is clearly not holding a gun when attacked by Trump's murdering and cowardly ICE thugs,” they added.